Experience Whitehorse at these colourful festivals and events

 Add in motorbike events, golf tournaments and more live outdoor performances, and Whitehorse summers are jam-packed with things to do.
 As the cool weather arrives, the festival calendar heats up with dog sled races, music and film festivals, curling bonspiels and hockey tournaments.

-One of winter’s most noteworthy events is the world-renowned Yukon Quest International Sled Dog Race—1,000 miles between Whitehorse and Fairbanks, Alaska.
+One of winter’s most noteworthy events is the world-renowned Yukon Quest Sled Dog Race.
+The 2025 course will have mushers and their dog teams run from Teslin to Faro.
 The grueling, human-powered Yukon Arctic Ultra follows the Quest trail from Whitehorse to Dawson City, and is known as the coldest and toughest ultra race in the world.

 Nowhere near as grueling, but every bit as impressive is the popular, multi-day party—the Yukon Rendezvous Festival.
 With the slogan “the only legal cure for cabin fever blues”, Rendezvous has dozens of highlights ranging from the elegant Rendezvous Queen affairs to the not-at-all-elegant Sourdough Sam contest that playfully seeks to knight “Yukon’s primo male” through a series of outrageous competitions.
 Many other signature Rendezvous events, such as chainsaw chucking, dog howling and flour packing competitions conjure up the Yukon’s colourful heritage.